 We sat on the lawn by the khaki-coloured lake, absorbing our zen surroundings.
 It was looking a little touch and go with the weather, although the sun emerged at just the right time.

 Those jungle vibes came through with giant palms arching extravagantly out of the water.
-At times like this, thoughts of creating a water feature in my own garden heightened.
-Or,
+At times like this, I have thoughts of creating a water feature in my own garden.
+A

-small scale is just as idyll an option, like this microcosm you could hold in your hands.
+small scale version is also an option, like this microcosm you could hold in your hands.
 The most striking ducks with Mondrian-esque markings drifted through the chocolate waters.

 Past the archway and fountain, we ventured into one of the most beautiful gardens.
 A layered landscape with pockets of colour and shrubbery.
 Glancing around, it was a case of